gregschullo/tech-documentation/docs/sre/be-a-better-sre.md

 Be curious

-Different backgrounds and different skillsets are healthy and encouraged.
+Different backgrounds and different skill-sets are healthy and encouraged.

 I think the best advice I can give upfront is to learn the business requirements of the application and how the business expects a user to interact with it - then comb through the application and question every minute detail that’s outside of the requirements.
 Focus on Utilization, Saturation and Errors that users face through the application workflows.
 Document everything, prioritize, and then just start fixing what you can.